danwaltin/SpecFlowBasicExample/README.md

 # SpecFlowBasicExample
-A very basic example project for how to use SpecFlow
+A very basic example project for how to use SpecFlow.

+For more information about SpecFlow see https://specflow.org/getting-started/.